akikuno/cstag/paper/paper.md

 # Statement of Need

-The CS tag serves as a relatively novel format for encoding information pertinent to sequence alignment[@Heng2018].
-Compared to traditional formats such as CIGAR and MD tags, the CS tag offers the unique capability to encode multiple types of sequence variations—namely mismatches, insertions, deletions, and splice sites—within a single tag.
-In contrast, extracting comprehensive variant information from CIGAR and MD tags necessitates intricate cross-referencing and interpretation between them, which can be computationally challenging.
-Additionally, the CS tag in long form encapsulates which bases in the query sequence map directly to specific bases in the reference sequence, thereby enhancing interpretability.
-As a result of this consolidated approach to encoding sequence alignment information, the CS tag simplifies tasks that traditionally required the mutual referencing of CIGAR, MD tags, and query sequences.
-This advantage has led to the incorporation of the CS tag in several bioinformatics tools, effectively streamlining the process of variant identification and analysis[@Kuno2022; @Parker2021].
+The CS tag introduces a relatively new format for encoding information related to sequence alignment[@Heng2018].
+While traditional formats, like CIGAR and MD tags, play crucial roles, the CS tag stands out by encoding a variety of sequence variations—including mismatches, insertions, deletions, and splice sites—all within one unified tag.
+To extract comprehensive variant data from CIGAR and MD tags, users often face the complexity of cross-referencing and interpreting between these tags, a task that can be intensive.
+On the other hand, the long form of the CS tag clearly indicates which bases from the query sequence align to specific bases in the reference sequence, improving its interpretability.
+As a result, the CS tag has simplified tasks that previously relied on mutual referencing between CIGAR, MD tags, and query sequences.
+This efficiency has led to the widespread adoption of the CS tag in various bioinformatics tools, enhancing the process of variant identification and analysis [@Kuno2022; @Parker2021].

-The cstag and cstag-cli to further use the expression of the CS tag.
-The cstag is a Python toolkit for performing various operations and visualizations on CS tags, while cstag-cli is a command-line tool for adding CS tags to existing SAM/BAM files.
+Here, the author has developed the `cstag` and `cstag-cli` to further use the expression of the CS tag. `cstag` is a Python toolkit designed for a range of operations and visualizations related to CS tags.
+In contrast, `cstag-cli` serves as a command-line utility focused on appending CS tags to pre-existing SAM/BAM files.

-The cstag performs to split and process sequence variation information, generate its reverse complement, and create consensus sequences.
-Additionally, cstag can convert the variation information represented by the CS tag (mismatches, insertions, deletions, splice sites, unknown) into Variant Call Format (VCF) files, or output it as HTML or PDF.
-Converting to VCF allows for visualization in genome browsers like IGV[@Robinson2011], and using HTML/PDF enables the creation of publication-ready figures (Figure 1).
-As an actual use case, the authors have clarified the variation information in samples by obtaining a consensus of multiple CS tags generated through Target sequencing and subsequently visualizing them[@Kuno2022].
+`cstag` performs to split and process sequence variation information, generate its reverse complement, and create consensus sequences.
+Additionally, `cstag` can convert the variation information represented by the CS tag into Variant Call Format (VCF) files.
+In addition, it can produce outputs in HTML/PDF formats.
+The VCF conversion facillitates visualization in genome browsers, such as IGV [@Robinson2011], while the HTML/PDF formats cater to the generation of publication-ready visuals.
+To illustrate its practical application, the authors have demonstrated how variation information in samples can be elucidated by deriving a consensus from multiple CS tags produced via Nanopore target sequencing, and subsequently visualizing the results [@Kuno2022].
 <!-- ![Visualization of CS tags by VCF and HTML outputs.](cstag_visualization.png) -->

-Furthermore, cstag-cli was developed as a command-line tool for adding CS tags.
-While paftools [@Heng2018] calls the CS tags from SAM/BAM files, it changes the file format to PAF.
-Although the PAF is a lightweight and convenient format, SAM/BAM format is more  commonly used as input for various tools.
-Therefore, cstag-cli was created to add CS tags without changing the file format. cstag-cli is a command-line tool that takes SAM/BAM files as input and outputs SAM with CS tags to standard output.
-Since SAM/BAM can be received from standard input, it is easy to integrate cstag-cli into existing scripts.
-This allows the user to obtain CS tags without altering the format of the existing SAM/BAM files.
+Additionally, the `cstag-cli` has been developed as a command-line tool specifically for appending CS tags to SAM/BAM files.
+While paftools [@Heng2018] can extract CS tags from these files, it converts them to the PAF format.
+Even though PAF is a lightweight and user-friendly format, the SAM/BAM format remains the predominant choice for many bioinformatics tools.
+Recognizing this preference, `cstag-cli` was designed to add CS tags directly to the original files without necessitating any format change.
+Accepting SAM/BAM files as input, `cstag-cli` outputs them with appended CS tags to the standard output.
+Given the tool's ability to directly process SAM/BAM files from standard input, it seamlessly integrates into existing scripts, enabling users to access CS tags without modifying their existing SAM/BAM file structures.

 # Availability
-cstag and cstag-cli are distributed on PyPI under the MIT License.
+cstag and `cstag-cli` are distributed on PyPI under the MIT License.
 Conda packages are also available in the Bioconda channel [@Grüning2018].
 The source code is available in a git repository on GitHub at https://github.com/akikuno/cstag and https://github.com/akikuno/cstag-cli, and features a Continuous Integration workflow to run integration tests on changes.
-Documentation of cstag is hosted on [pdoc3](https://akikuno.github.io/cstag/cstag/) and built for each new release.
+Documentation of `cstag` is hosted on [pdoc3](https://akikuno.github.io/cstag/cstag/) and built for each new release.

 # Acknowledgements